-The book examines the relationships between texts, narratives, and representations over some four centuries of Tibetan biographical writing about Milarepa, culminating in a detailed account of the Madman’s own fascinating life and literary production.
-It imagines Milarepa’s literary corpus as a kind of physical body, a literary relic supplanting the yogin’s corporeal relics that mysteriously disappeared after his passing.
+The Yogin and the Madman imagines Milarepa’s literary corpus as a kind of physical body, a literary relic supplanting the yogin’s corporeal relics that mysteriously disappeared after his passing.
 Milarepa’s death brought with it a biographic birth, and soon the life story was repeated and re-written.
-As authors began suturing together the narrative threads of his biography, an image of the yogin came into view; first skeletal, later incorporating more complex literary structures as sinews binding the body together.
-Comprehensive accounts later added layers of flesh, forming an increasingly lifelike representation until late in the fifteenth century Milarepa’s portrait embodied in the Madman’s creation was brought to life, both literarily and literally.
-The new biography (styled as an autobiography) was an elegant and sophisticated literary work, but its author also literally identified himself as the living reembodiment of his own biographical subject, recounting the events of a former life, thereby effectively silencing centuries of earlier literary production.
+As authors began suturing together the narratives of his biography, an image of the yogin came into view; first skeletal, later incorporating more complex literary structures.
+Comprehensive accounts formed an increasingly lifelike representation until late in the fifteenth century Milarepa’s portrait embodied in the Madman’s creation was brought to life, both literarily and literally.
+The new biography (styled as an autobiography) was an elegant and sophisticated literary work, but its author also literally identified himself as the living reembodiment of his own biographical subject recounting the events of a former life, thereby effectively silencing centuries of earlier literary production.